byunn90/README.md-Generator/readMe.md

 ## Installation:

-npm init, npm install inqurerier 8.2.4
+npm install, npm init, npm install inqurerier@8.2.4

 ## tests
+currently there have been no procedures tested yet.

 ## Usage
-undefined
+if i was a developer and i was really lazy to make my own readme filies then yes i would use this application

+## Lisence used:
+  AppEngine
 ## Contributing
-Rahim alwer, Alyshia, Kunal, Jordan West
+rahim, jordan, kunal, alyshia

 ## Contact-Details

 💾 https://github.com/byunn90
-📧 kayhan_mamal@hotmail.com
+📧 kayhan_mamak@hotmail.com

 👷‍♀️  https://www.linkedin.com/in/kayhan-mamak-5423b4262/